The Twelve Holy Nights

 The 'Twelve Holy Nights' process starts every year on December 25th.
 It continues all through the following days and nights, until January 5th, taking one sign of the zodiac per day, starting with Capricorn and ending

 Once you have done the process one time, as described in the box above, you might want to experiment and see which 'feels right' for you, and of course this could also change over time.
 There is no 'right' way, but do invite a depth experience by the way you set it up.
-Stay with the sequence you've chosen and follow it right through to completion.
+Stay with the sequence you've chosen and be sure to follow it right through to completion.

 If possible, it is best to allow one 'entry' day beforehand, and one 'closure' day afterwards.
 Typically, this means starting on December 24th and ending on January 6th, so 14 days in total.